Click on the following topics to find answers to frequently asked questions.

 But fear not!
 Any camera will do, even an iPhone!
 Or any smartphone, for that matter as most of our photo tips are geared toward shooting with your smartphone anyway.

-While the tastings may vary slightly on the food tour, we usually visit 5 eateries, 1 wine bar, 1 distillery, and 1 brewery.
-We will taste foods ranging from seafood to gourmet flatbread to authentic Mexican food to artisan baked breads.
+While the tastings may vary slightly on the food tours, we usually visit 5 eateries, 1 wine bar, 1 distillery, and 1 brewery.
+We will taste foods ranging from seafood to gourmet flatbread to authentic Mexican food to artisan baked breads and other local fare.
 We will sip still wines, spirits, and craft beers, with our pinkies in the air.
 And at the end of our food tour sit back, relax, and let the sweet eclectic goodness wash over you.
 Seriously.
 Let it.
 It is so good.

 The wine tour will introduce you to a couple of local eateries (enough to keep you walking and not crawling on the tour) and 5 local wineries that boast years of experience, top shelf tastings, and some sweet digs.
 You’ll have a chance to sip and savor 10 different wines and enjoy a few small bites as well.
 And when the tour is over, sit back and relax on custom leather couches or high back cowhide chairs while you toast to a most excellent afternoon.

 Oh yes, ma’am…er, sir!
 Our food tour includes tasting various wines, spirits, and beers.
 You are also welcome to bring a bottle of water with you, although regular drinking water is provided at every place we visit.

 For underage participants, there is no substitution tastings available at the brewery and they will be skipping out on the wine part of the wine/bakery pairing, which is why there is a reduced price for attendees under 21 or non-drinkers.
 However, there is a substitution at the distillery – and it’s tasty!

 Please be sure and let us know if you (or anyone in your group) has a dietary restriction (e.g. vegetarian, diabetic, allergy, etc.) when you purchase your tickets.
 As long as we know in advance, we can usually accommodate most needs.